 Automated Workflows: Overview

-Summary: How to create and maintain a workflow that automatically maps any finding that matches a specific filters
+Summary: How to create and maintain a workflow that automatically maps any finding that matches specific filters

 Overview